fabianmagrini/dotnet-api-template/Template.Api.IntegrationTests/trigger.md

-# Update this file to trigger GitHub ACtions workflow
+# Update this file to trigger GitHub Actions workflow